click to return to the crg homepage

 example --> I am interested in the Northwest Bronx (street map), a region that includes several neighborhoods, so I would select a cluster of neighborhoods.

-note --> The New York State Social Indicator Project has created a new mapping and database tool that displays 2000 census data at the tract level.
-The mapping features are the best we've seen so far.
+NYS Social Indicator Project Mapping Tool The New York State Social Indicator Project is a mapping and database tool displaying 2000 census data at the tract level.
 Click on the Map Application link at the top of page and go to your region to get started.
-It's pretty user friendly and click on the print button at the top of your map once you're ready if you want to save it as an image.
+Click on the print button at the top of your map if you want to save it as an image.

 community resource guide